While Flower, Sun, and Rain was ultimately published by Victor, averting a crisis, Grasshopper Manufacture was still stuck without a publisher.

 Both games also happen to feature Tommy Guns as post-game unlockables.

-Most importantly, the exploration and puzzle design is more or less a stripped down version of earlier Resident Evil titles, despite the control system being starkly different.
-By this point, development had moved on to the final build of the game: The idea of NPCs turning into enemy mobs was completely scrapped; Heaven Smiles are initially invisible, though they will appear in first person mode after pressing the left trigger, utilizing the power of the Vision Ring.
-The adventure-style NPC interactions have been relegated to Remnant Psyches, Suda’s own interpretation of ghosts which made its debut in The Silver, who appear through the various levels to give the player hints and expand on the story.
+By this point, development had moved on to the final build of the game: the idea of NPCs turning into enemy mobs was completely scrapped; Heaven Smiles are initially invisible, though they will appear in first person mode after pressing the left trigger, utilizing the power of the Vision Ring.
+The adventure-style NPC interactions have been relegated to remnant psyches, Suda’s own interpretation of ghosts which made its debut in The Silver, who appear through the various levels to give the player hints and expand on the story.
 Moreover, the players can actually switch between the personae at will, rather than only being available at specific intersections.

 The overt connections to Suda’s earlier games that the earlier trailers hinted at had been dropped completely.
 Through the course of this presentation, Suda explained that, as killer7 was going to be Grasshopper’s international debut, he thought it preferable to structure the game’s scenario as a reboot or reinterpretation of the ideas presented in The Silver, in a way that would be digestible to foreign audience not necessarily acquainted with his previous work.
 In his interview for the Hand in killer7 handbook, he went through the trouble of mentioning that while some characters from those games do appear in killer7, those appearances should be considered as mere cameos, and that killer7 takes place in a different timeline than the rest of Grasshopper’s catalog.